alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 Approximately 50 watt of power will be required.
 Is this possible to achieve?

+### ⚙️ Motor and Propeller

+From this power budget we have to discount the efficiency of motor and propeller.
+Luckily thanks to the RC industry there are a lot of very efficient motors (brushless and sensored are apparently the way to go) and propellers which are powerful and light enough.

+There is at least a 20% reduction in efficiency due to the combination of motor and propeller to be taken into account.
+So our 50 W of impulse become at least 60 W at generation.
+Also, the weight of two motors and two propellers (each at the side of the airship to help keep the balance) should be well below 500 g.

 ### ☀️ Solar Energy

 There are not many renewable sources of energy up in the air.